The Design and Construction of Viking Longships

 Notable Viking Sea Battles

-While many Viking raids were small-scale ambushes, several major sea battles defined the course of their history.
-These engagements demonstrate the sophistication of Viking naval strategy and their ability to command the seas for centuries.
+While the majority of Viking raids were small-scale ambushes involving one or two ships, several major naval battles defined the political landscape of Scandinavia and beyond.
+These engagements reveal the sophistication of Viking naval strategy and the decisive role that sea power played in shaping medieval Europe.

 Battle of Svolder (c.
 1000 AD)